The 8 Best Golf Iron Shafts

 Old-school players hesitated to make the switch, and many stuck with drivers with steel shafts for years.
 Nowadays, we never see a driver with a steel shaft because graphite simply performs better.

-Graphite shafts are the way to go if you’re looking for more distance.
+Graphite shafts are the way to go if you want more distance.
 They also offer more forgiveness.
 That means that even if you don’t have your best swing on any given day, a graphite shaft will load easier and still provide distance.

 Steel shafts are primarily for players with higher swing speeds.
 They don’t need help with distance and choose steel solely for their accuracy properties.
 However, this may change in the coming years as companies are starting to blend graphite and various metal compositions into their shafts.